pivotal/docs-platform-automation/docs/concepts/secrets-handling.md

            vcenter_password: ((vcenter_login.password))
        ```

-4. (Optional) Create vars files with additional credentials not stored in the secrets store.
+4. (Optional) Create vars files with additional variables not stored in the secrets store.

+    We recommend this only for non-secret variables.
-    This is not recommended as it is more secure to store credentials in the secrets store.
+    It's more secure to store secrets in the secrets store.
     If using multiple foundations, there are some cases where
-    a foundation-specific key might not be a credential,
+    a foundation-specific key might not be sensitive,
     but should be extracted to allow reuse of the config file between foundations.
     If using a single config file for multiple foundations,
-    vars files may be used instead of storing those non-credentials in a secrets store.
+    vars files may be used instead of storing those variables in a secrets store.

     For example:

        ```yaml
        vcenter_host: vcenter.example.com
        ```